SatCloP/pyrtlib/docs/source/installation.rst

 Build and run Docker image
 ===========================

-To build docker inage download pyrtlib code from `GitHub <https://github.com/slarosa/pyrtlib>`_.
+To build docker image it is necessary to download the pyrtlib source code from `GitHub <https://github.com/slarosa/pyrtlib>`_.
 Next run the following command from you prefer terminal.

 .. code-block:: console